MercuryWorkshop/terraria-wasm/README.md

 # I want to add mods

-Right now performance is not good enough in dotnet interpreted mode, which is required for [the MonoMod WASM port](https://github.com/r58Playz/MonoMod) to function.
+Right now performance is not good enough in dotnet interpreted/jiterpreter mode, which is required for [the MonoMod WASM port](https://github.com/r58Playz/MonoMod) to function.
 Eventually it might be possible with improvements to the dotnet wasm jit or a "mixed aot" mode allowing for better FNA performance, but for now it isn't feasible